 - Does your building require specific evacuation procedures?
 For example, high-rise buildings are more challenging to evacuate.

 - What procedures are available should the incident escalate?
 Are you able to provide transportation for your employees?
 Or will they have the option to be shuttled to a different, safer location?

-Make it a point to map out your evacuation process with your employees.
+Make it a point to map out your emergency evacuation process with your employees.
 Get them involved, even during the planning process, to understand what processes are actually feasible and can be implemented.
 From here, make sure your employees receive the necessary training to execute their specific duties and tasks during an emergency scenario.
 After developing the plan, distribute it to all employees to ensure everyone is in the loop.